rhitabratakarar/periodic-command-executer/README.md

 ## Removal

-1. Remove the unit files `(periodic-command-executer.timer) and (periodic-command-executer.service)` from under `/etc/systemd/system`.
+1. Remove the unit files `(periodic-command-executor.timer) and (periodic-command-executor.service)` from under `/etc/systemd/system`.
 2. Remove the files from the `$HOME` directory `(commands-executor.sh) and (periodic-commands.txt)`